-Checklists should be kept to 1 mile and 1 hour whenever possible.
-This provides much more accurate information on the location of birds.
-Be very careful when using eBird hotspots, as many are close to block boundaries.
+• Checklists should be kept to 1 mile and 1 hour when possible.
+This provides more accurate information on the location of birds.
+Be careful when using eBird hotspots, as many are close to block boundaries.
 Personal locations at the exact location of your checklist are preferred.